-Courses are usually run from end of July to mid September - (please see booking page) and can be tailored to your personal needs.
+For 2018 courses will be run from August to mid September - (please see booking page) and can be tailored to your personal needs.
 If you would like to discuss this with David by telephone call him in the UK on 0208 677 4214.

 Beginners and accomplished painters welcome

 Oil and watercolour